UK-Export-Finance/exip/src/api/data-migration/version-2-to-version-3/README.md

 The migration should successfully do the following:

 1. Connect to the database.
+2. Remove the application `migratedV1toV2` field.
-2. Create a new application "migrated" field.
+3. Create a new application `migratedV2toV3` field.
-3. Create a new requestedCreditLimit field in the policy table.
+4. Create a new requestedCreditLimit field in the policy table.
-4. Update the application version number.
+5. Update the application version number.
-5. Update the new application "migrated" field.
+6. Update the new application `migratedV2toV3` field.

 ## How to ensure that data migration was successful